 120F Principles of Chemistry.
-Exploration of the central principles and theories of chemistry including stoichiometry, thermodynamics, equilibrium, reaction kinetics and molecular structure and bonding.
+Exploration of the central principles and theories of chemistry including stoichiometry, thermodynamics, equilibrium, reaction kinetics, and molecular structure and bonding.
 Three hours of lecture and three hours of laboratory.
 Lecture offered in two sections.
-Boisselier and Brewer.
+Brewer.

 125F Principles of Chemistry: Theory and Applications.
 Intended for students with strong high school preparation.
-Accelerated exploration of the central principles and theories of chemistry including atomic theory, periodic relationships, chemical bonding, thermodynamics, kinetics, coordination chemistry and descriptive chemistry of metals and non-metals.
+Accelerated exploration of the central principles and theories of chemistry including atomic theory, periodic relationships, chemical bonding, thermodynamics, kinetics, coordination chemistry, and descriptive chemistry of metals and non-metals.
 Applications of chemistry to biochemistry and environmental chemistry.
-Interested students should contact the department to discuss placement in this course.
+(Proseminar.)
+Discussion-based course.
 Three hours of class and three hours of laboratory.
-Maximum enrollment, 20.
-Feldgus and Shields.
+Maximum enrollment, 16.
+Bradley, Feldgus and Shields.